 All of this online activity can create quite an extensive data profile of a group of people and can furthermore make it possible to effectively interpret as well as influence the behaviour of this group.
 Scary but evident.

 The point is that Big data becomes a potent tool with which to measure and predict the truth.
 Modern data science can show us what people really think, instead of what they say they think.
 It could even show ourselves who we really are.

 As a designer, this got me thinking.
 In UX research and testing regarding digital product and service development, we are used to reflect about human behaviour.
 In my field, it is a commonly accepted understanding that quantitative methods like Big data analysis can say what behaviour that is caused and how much, from for example interacting with a product interface.
 However, it takes qualitative methods, like interviews or observations, to know why this behaviour occurs.

 Understanding the population of a city, country or the world and predict its actions can have a lot more benefit than that of someone winning a political campaign.
 It is undoubtedly important that leaders of the world can make the right decisions, as easy as possible.
 How leaders perceive the world and its population as well as predicting its behavior is furthermore very influential to what decisions they make.
 Isn’t it therefore consequently of great importance to also understand why a certain widespread belief or behavior exist and why people lie about it? so it can be properly understood or something can be effectively done about it?

 With the development of more efficient data analysis techniques, *cough* machine learning, can Big data also make it possible to extract and understand the reasons behind certain human behavior and beliefs?
 Or are we, as the field of UX proclaims, forever dependant on complementary qualitative analysis?

-Considering how increasingly difficult it becomes to find the signal in the noise, it feels almost impossible to also identify the construct in this way, since correlation does not imply causation.
+Considering how increasingly difficult it becomes to find the signal in the noise, it feels almost impossible to also identify the construct in this way.
+Correlation does not imply causation.
 But how could we investigate the why if people are not honest about what they think?